RE-Fertilize - recovering nitrogen

 The current linear flow of nitrogen is greatly affecting our society today.
-Both the manufacturing of mineral nitrogen fertilizers and the biological methods for nitrogen removal in waste streams consume large amounts of energy and chemicals.
+Both the manufacturing of mineral nitrogen fertilisers and the biological methods for nitrogen removal in waste streams consume large amounts of energy and chemicals.
 It also leads to emission of greenhouse gases and ammonia, which causes acidification and eutrophication.
 In RE-Fertilize we are making the linear flow of nitrogen circular and sustainable.

 The RE-Fertilize project is financed by the EU LIFE programme.
 Project number LIFE18 ENV/SE/000265